Art-Pacific home | Site map | Guide to artifacts > New Guinea artifacts >

 [Two birds: 5k]

-More often they carve village activities: crocodile hunting, traveling in dugout canoes, fishing, preparing sago flour, fights and funerals.
-The backdrop is their thatch houses and ceremonial houses nestled beneath the tall coconut palms that mark the locations of villages on the rivers.
+More often the men carve village activities: crocodile hunting, traveling in dugout canoes, fishing, preparing sago flour, fights and funerals.
+The backdrop is their thatch homes and their ceremonial house nestled beneath the tall coconut palms that mark the locations of villages on the rivers.
 Also included are village animals: pigs, dogs and chickens, plus jungle wildlife: fish, crocodiles, cassowaries, and black cockatoos.

 Next: Bark Paintings